 My current (will soon change) pension fund is quite diversified.
 It has a significant percentage of bonds, cash, and real estate.
 And also a small number of domestic and international stocks.
 For the sake of simplicity, and because these pension funds are quite safe for now, I will consider it as 100% bonds.
 It is not totally correct of course but is enough for me to have a full view of my assets.
 This gives me the following current asset allocation:

 Recently, I have purchased some bonds for my portfolio.
 I am now realizing that I have much more bonds than I thought when taking my second pillar into account.
 Therefore, I will have to review my portfolio again soon.
 I made the mistake of not considering the big picture when adding to my portfolio.
 For now, I do not need any bonds in my investment portfolio.
 The bonds in my second and third pillars are more than enough.

 We can look at my asset allocation over time:

-I have successfully reduced the amount of cash of the allocation.
+I have successfully reduced the amount of cash in my net worth.
 However, I also need to reduce the allocation of bonds.
 For instance, I still have too many bonds in my third pillar.
 This is because my third pillar is invested in three different PostFinance funds (25, 45, 75).
 As soon as the 25 and 45 parts are earning again, I will reinvest them to the 75 plan.

 Now that you (and I) know a bit more about me, I would be very interested to know how you compute your net worth?
 How do you keep track of your second pillar?